abhipsaMisra/CSCE670_Information_Search_and_Retrieval/README.md

 # CSCE670-ISR
-Programming Assignments for CSCE670 - Information Storage and Retrieval
+Programming Assignments and Final Project for CSCE670 - Information Storage and Retrieval